microsoft/onnxruntime/docs/genai/reference/config.md

 _Note: this API is in preview and is subject to change._

 A configuration file called genai_config.json is generated automatically if the model is generated with the model builder.
 If you provide your own model, you can copy the example below and modify it for your scenario.

+{: .no_toc }

+* TOC placeholder
+{:toc}

 ## Example file for phi-2